 Krakow is easy to visit by car from surrounding countries Czech Republic and Slovakia.
 Krakow can also be reached by train or bus from many other big cities in Eastern Europe, such as Vienna, Budapest, Prague and Bratislava.

-If you plan to fly in, check prices to Krakow Balice Airport (KRK) at Skyscanner.
+If you plan to fly in, check prices to Krakow Balice Airport (KRK) on Skyscanner for example.
 From most western European airports such as London, Paris, Amsterdam and Frankfurt this should not cost you more than EUR 150-200.
 If flying from smaller airports such as Eindhoven with Ryan Air, tickets will be usually cheaper, between EUR 30-120.
 Flights with Poland’s national airline LOT go via Warsaw.

 Train or bus to/from Krakow

 Some may decide to fly to Katowice or Warsaw instead of Krakow Airport and travel further over land.
 From Warsaw you can take the train to Krakow Central Station.
 From Katowice you can reach Krakow by bus.
 Count on EUR 8 from Katowice Airport and EUR 3-6 from Katowice bus station to Krakow Bus Station with Flixbus (duration app.
 2 hours).
 Wizz Air also runs a coach service between the cities but it’s more expensive than Flixbus.

 Alternatively you can take the bus from Katowice Airport to Katowice Train Station and then further to Krakow by train, however this is more expensive and inefficient.
 There for example are also direct connections by Flixbus between Berlin and Krakow.